vishnoisuresh/onboarding-chart/README.md

 ### Namespace

-A namespace will be created for each team.
-The namespace name will be based on the team's `namespace` property.
+One or more namespaces will be created for each team.
+The namespace name will be based on the team's `namespaces.name` property.

 ### Network Policies

-If the `networkPolicy` is set to `enabled` for a team, the following network policies will be created:
+If the `networkPolicy` is set to `enabled` for a namespace, the following network policies will be created:

-- A network policy named `<team-name>-deny-by-default` in the team's namespace.
+- A network policy named `<team-name>-deny-by-default` in the selected namespace.
 This policy denies all incoming traffic by default.
-- A network policy named `<team-name>-allow-same-namespace` in the team's namespace.
+- A network policy named `<team-name>-allow-same-namespace` in the selected namespace.
 This policy allows incoming traffic from any pod within the same namespace.

 [More information](https://docs.openshift.com/container-platform/latest/networking/network_policy/creating-network-policy.html#nw-networkpolicy-create-cli_creating-network-policy)
 ### Resource Quotas

-If the `resourceQuota.enabled` is set to `true` for a team, a resource quota will be created in the team's namespace.
-The resource quota will have the CPU and memory limits specified in the team's configuration.
+If the `resourceQuota.enabled` is set to `true` for a namespace, a resource quota will be created in the selected namespace.
+The resource quota will have the CPU and memory limits specified in the namespace configuration.

 ### Role Bindings

-A role binding will be created for each team, assigning them a role in the cluster.
-If the `projectRole` is not specified for a team, the default role assigned is `admin`.
+A role binding will be created for each namespace, assigning the team a role in the cluster.
+If the `projectRole` is not specified for a namespace, the default role assigned is `admin`.
 The role binding name will be `<team-name>-<project-role>-rolebinding`.